Program 1: People

 He now specialises in creating and executing large-scale state and national cross-sectional and longitudinal studies of child and family development.
 He chairs the Consortium Advisory Group responsible for the ongoing conduct of the Longitudinal Study of Australian Children, and is a member of the Steering Committee of the Longitudinal Study of Indigenous Children.

-Former Chief Investigator
+Emeritus Chief Investigator

 PhD (Psychology), University of Michigan